 Research methods

-Total 176 patients (205 knees) were involved in this study.
+A total of 176 patients (205 knees) were involved in this study.
 A PCL protector was used to preserve the intact PCL bone block during the CR-TKA.
 The status of the PCL was recorded during surgery.
-Intact PCL preserved, pie-crusting and repairing were used to balance the tension of PCL according to the strategy of dealing with tight PCL in CR-TKA.
+Intact PCL preserved, pie-crusting and repairing were used to balance the tension of the PCL according to the strategy used for a tight PCL in CR-TKA.
 Range of motion (ROM) and the Knee Society Clinical Rating system (KSS) scores were evaluated as the clinical outcomes.

 Research results